maneshthankappan/DC-SWIDS_Framework/README.md

 Make sure you have the "mc-mitm-detection-asyncsniffer_centralized.py" script in the same directory, or provide the full path to the script if it's located elsewhere.
 This script will pass the selected Wi-Fi card, Wi-Fi frequency, and SSID as command-line arguments to the "mc-mitm-detection-asyncsniffer_centralized.py" script, which will handle the further processing.
 * ##### macaddresses.json:
-This file is utilized by the "SWIDS.py" script to retrieve the vendor details of connected clients by using their MAC addresses.
+This file is utilized by the "DC-SWIDS_script.py" to retrieve the vendor details of connected clients by using their MAC addresses.
-* ##### mc-mitm-detection-asyncsniffer_centralized.py:
+* ##### DC-SWIDS_script.py:
 This script combines various detection logic discussed in Section 5 of our paper with the algorithms presented in Appendix 1.
 Its main purpose is to identify the presence of MC-MitM attacks by verifying the status of stage 1 and stage 2 attacks based on attack signatures.
 For more detailed information, please refer to Section 3 of our paper.

 The script is designed to be executed with a probe interval of 60 seconds.
 After the first probe interval, the same script will be executed in another thread with a delay of 10 seconds.
 This approach ensures continuous monitoring, allowing the SWIDS to make attack decisions every 10 seconds after the initial probe interval.